 For those with a sweet tooth, it is always exciting to discover the newest sugary confection.
 There is an endless amount of sweet treat varieties worldwide, and it is unfortunately impossible to try them all in one lifetime.
-Well, one confectionery from Japan, called Konpeito, is a candy that is a must-try addition to any sugar fiend’s bucket list.
+Well, one confectionery from Japan, called Konpeito, is a traditional Japanese candy that is a must-try addition to any sugar fiend’s bucket list.

 What is Konpeito?

-One special feature about Konpeito is that it can withstand high temperatures without its hard shell softening or the flavor of the candy changing.
+One notable feature about Konpeito is that it can withstand high temperatures without its hard shell softening or the flavor of the candy changing.
 If properly sealed and put away, it can maintain its quality for up to thirty years.

 Varieties of Konpeito

 Although Konpeito comes in many colors, the taste of each candy used to be relatively the same.
 However, today it comes in flavors such as strawberry, mango, vanilla, plum, peach, yogurt, matcha and more.
 Varieties can be popular at different times of the year, reflecting seasonal flavors or celebrating different occasions.